 The clapper pin is constructed of stainless steel.
 The purpose of this pin is to hold the clapper into place in the bell.
 It is also the axle on which a clapper swings.

-(CLAVIER, KEYBOARD)(CARILLON) A frame containing keys and pedals used to play a carillon.
-Usually a console has one key (lever) for each bell in the carillon and pedals to duplicate the operation of the heavier bells.
+(CLAVIER, KEYBOARD)(CARILLON) A frame containing keys and pedals used to play the carillon.
+Usually, a console has one key (lever) for each bell in the carillon and pedals to duplicate the operation of the heavier bells.

 (BELL FOUNDING) The outer part of the bell mold the interior of which forms the exterior shape of the bell.
 It is usually built up by first covering the false bell (qv) with a thin molding mixture or chamotte, then with a further layer of the regular composition.
 For large bells, steel reinforced hoops are often included in succeeding layers to help withstand the pressure of the molten metal.
 For smaller bells, a case flask is then put around the unfinished cope and the remainder of the space filled with molding sand and filled in well.